lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 28. Alphabetical Top-Level Order

 Declarations grouped near the top of a Lily file should be alphabetized **within their own logical section** whenever dependency order does not require otherwise.
-Consistent ordering creates files faster to scan, easier to compare in reviews, and less affected by personal ordering preferences.
+Consistent ordering makes files faster to scan, easier to compare in reviews, and less affected by personal ordering preferences.

 The rule applies to grouped declarations such as: